CrociDB/blog/content/post/modding-an-atari-2600-game/index.md

 I also realized that after playing that for almost 10 minutes straight still makes me a bit dizzy and everything looks like it's moving down on the real world.

-But since it was too easy and my initial idea was already implemented by the source code reverse engineered by the author, I decided to make something different.
+But since it was too easy and my initial idea was already implemented in the disassembly by JTZ, I decided to make something different.
 Let's make a mod and change the rules of the game, re-purposing some of the mechanics:

 - No collisions anymore.
 You're flying an aircraft, it won't collide with the land, ships or helicopters
 - No more fuel logic.
 Let's say you have infinite fuel